sgillespie/techtalk-git-tips/README.md

 * It's much easier to combine commits than to split them up

 ### Interactive Rebasing
-Use an interactive rebase to clean up your commits before pushing.
+Use interactive rebase to clean up your commits before pushing.

     git rebase --interactive origin/UPSTREAM

+This will open up an editor and allow you to modify previous commits.

     reword c78cd09 Refactor for es6/babel
     squash e93f4cf Refactor based on static analysis